-A. Provided the County offers a 26 USC §457 Deferred Compensation Plan, any employee hired into the position of Deputy Sheriff on or after July 1, 2016 who is represented by the Association shall be automatically enrolled into the Plan at the time they are hired as described in Paragraph B, unless the employee opts out of the plan by contacting the recordkeeping service provider directly.

-B. If the employee does not opt out of the plan, the County will automatically withhold from the employee's pay 3% of the employee's gross base wages, or such other amount as the employee designates, each pay period and deposit that pay into the §457 Deferred Compensation Plan in an account created for the sole benefit of the employee, unless and until directed to do otherwise by the employee.

-a.
-The employee may elect to contribute an amount less or more than the 3% per pay period default amount, and may opt out entirely.

-b.
-An employee's election to contribute an amount or percentage other than the default amount of 3% may affect the employee's eligibility to receive a permissible withdrawal of all contributed funds within the first ninety (90) day period of the first payroll deduction.

-C. Any employee hired into the position of Deputy Sheriff on or after July 1, 2019 who is represented by the Association is subject to automatic enrollment into the Plan described in Paragraphs A and B above, with an initial deferral rate of 3% of the employees' gross wages.
-Additionally, these employee's shall be subject to the Plan's Automatic Contribution Increase provision which will allow for an additional 1% of the employee's gross base wages to be deferred each year for a period of not more than seven (7) years and not to exceed 10% of the employee's gross base wages unless directed to do otherwise by the employee.

-D. Deposits, withdrawals, and all other aspects of the employee's §457 account shall be subject to all Federal, State and County laws, regulations, policies or other similar enactments applicable to the Plan offered by the County.

-E. It is the intent of the Parties that only employee funds as described herein will be deposited into any §457 account, and that the County is not required, or authorized, to contribute County funds of any kind to any employee's §457 account pursuant to this or any other Article of this Agreement.
+- A. Provided the County offers a 26 USC §457 Deferred Compensation Plan, any employee hired into the position of Deputy Sheriff on or after July 1, 2016 who is represented by the Association shall be automatically enrolled into the Plan at the time they are hired as described in Paragraph B, unless the employee opts out of the plan by contacting the recordkeeping service provider directly. - B. If the employee does not opt out of the plan, the County will automatically withhold from the employee's pay 3% of the employee's gross base wages, or such other amount as the employee designates, each pay period and deposit that pay into the §457 Deferred Compensation Plan in an account created for the sole benefit of the employee, unless and until directed to do otherwise by the employee. - a.
+The employee may elect to contribute an amount less or more than the 3% per pay period default amount, and may opt out entirely. - b.
+An employee's election to contribute an amount or percentage other than the default amount of 3% may affect the employee's eligibility to receive a permissible withdrawal of all contributed funds within the first ninety (90) day period of the first payroll deduction. - C. Any employee hired into the position of Deputy Sheriff on or after July 1, 2019 who is represented by the Association is subject to automatic enrollment into the Plan described in Paragraphs A and B above, with an initial deferral rate of 3% of the employees' gross wages.
+Additionally, these employee's shall be subject to the Plan's Automatic Contribution Increase provision which will allow for an additional 1% of the employee's gross base wages to be deferred each year for a period of not more than seven (7) years and not to exceed 10% of the employee's gross base wages unless directed to do otherwise by the employee. - D. Deposits, withdrawals, and all other aspects of the employee's §457 account shall be subject to all Federal, State and County laws, regulations, policies or other similar enactments applicable to the Plan offered by the County. - E. It is the intent of the Parties that only employee funds as described herein will be deposited into any §457 account, and that the County is not required, or authorized, to contribute County funds of any kind to any employee's §457 account pursuant to this or any other Article of this Agreement.
 (Added 7-1-19)

+Article 44 - RETIRING DEPUTY

+When a Deputy Sheriff is "honorably retired" after 15-years or more of continuous County service in the Sheriff's Office, the County shall provide that employee with one retired identification card, one retired badge and one ID badge case.

+(Effective 7-1-24)

-Article 44 - DURATION OF AGREEMENT
+Article 45 - DURATION OF AGREEMENT

-This Agreement shall take effect on July 1, 2022, and shall continue in force through June 30, 2024 and shall be automatically renewed from year to year thereafter unless amended in accordance with Articles 33 and 45.
+This Agreement shall take effect on July 1, 2024, and shall continue in force through June 30, 2028 and shall be automatically renewed from year to year thereafter unless amended in accordance with Articles 33 and 45.
 This renewal language shall expire upon the effective date of the succeeding agreement and shall not be automatically included in any future agreement except by express written agreement of both parties.